ppy/osu-wiki/wiki/Welcome/en.md

 _See also: [Beatmap Ranking Procedure](/wiki/Beatmap_Ranking_Procedure)._

-The ranking process of a beatmap (a difficulty that the player can play) consists of [beatmapping](/wiki/beatmapping/#getting-started) and [modding](/wiki/modding/#getting-started).
+The ranking process of a beatmap (the difficulty of a song that the player can play) consists of [beatmapping](/wiki/beatmapping/#getting-started) and [modding](/wiki/modding/#getting-started).

-Beatmapping is the process of a creator creates a beatmap.
+Beatmapping is the process of a creator creating a beatmap.
 This process includes: selecting music, timing and mapping the beatmap, and testing the beatmap.
 It might also include: adding a video, adding a [storyboard](/wiki/storyboarding/#getting-started), and/or adding a [custom skin](/wiki/skinning/#getting-started).
 All of those can be done by the creator alone or with other users, sometimes referred to as _storyboarders_, _skinners_, and/or _guest creators_, depending on what they do.

-Modding is the process of users review (or commonly called "mod") a creator's beatmap in the pending (or work in progress/help) stage.
+Modding is the process of users reviewing (or commonly called "modding") a creator's beatmap in the pending (or work in progress/help) stage.
 Modding plays a big role in quality control because this allows creators to fix issues with their beatmap.

 ## osu!wiki - How you can help!

 Since 26.
 August 2016, the osu!wiki has moved to a GitHub repository.
 After this change, the workflow has drastically changed.
-All contributions now go through the osu-wiki GitHub repository and are reviewed before being approved and merged to the osu!wiki.
+All contributions now go through the [osu-wiki GitHub repository](https://github.com/ppy/osu-wiki) and are reviewed before being approved and merged to the osu!wiki.

 To get started, see the [osu!wiki Contribution Guide](/wiki/owcg).